MAxPy-Project/MAxPy/_sources/basic_tutorial.rst.txt

 * The circuit is going to have 3 inputs (*x*, *a* and *b*), and only one output (*y*);
 * Each of the three inputs will be *8 bits wide*, being the MSB the *signal bit* (values ranging from -128 to 127);
 * To cover all possibilites for data inputs, the output will be *16 bit wide*;
 * The application in which the linear function hardware accelerator will be used tolerates an error range of *10%*.
-To measure the error, we are going to use the *Mean Relative Error* - the MRE.
+To measure the error, we are going to use the *Mean Absolute Percentage Error* - the MAPE.

 Taking these assumptions into account, we can draw the following block diagram which represents our hardware accelerator: